-The English Honors Program is open to English Majors who have completed all lower-division major requirements, including the Introduction to the Major Sequence (ENG 220, 221, 222) and at least two upper-division English courses and hold a cumulative GPA of 3.7 in their English classes.
-Admission is decided by the English Department Curriculum Committee and is based upon the applicant’s academic record, thesis proposal, and two English Department faculty recommendations.
-Students may reapply to the English Honors Program one time, but no later than the last term of their junior year.
+Admission is decided by the Department’s Curriculum Committee and is based upon the applicant’s academic record, a brief description of the applicant’s proposed thesis project (no more than 500 words), and the recommendation of two faculty members in the English Department.
+Students may reapply to the Honors Program one time, but no later than the last term of their junior year.

 Students choose their thesis advisor and second reader in consultation with the Director of the English Honors Program.
 While registered for thesis credit (ENG 403), students confer with the thesis advisor at regular intervals as mutually agreed.
 They may also confer with their second reader.
 Students keep the Director of the Honors Program informed of their progress.

 To apply for admission to the English Honors Program, contact Heidi Kaufman (email@example.com), the program director and Associate Head of the English Department.